namwkim/2017/wiki/testingtraining.md

 At this point you are thinking: the test set is just another sample of the population, just like the training set.
 What guarantee do we have that it approximates the out-of-sample error well?
 And furthermore, if we pick 6 out of 30 points as a test set, why would you expect the estimate to be any good?

-We wont prove it here, but the test set error is a good estimate of the out of sample error, especially for larger and larger test sets.
+We will kind-of hand wavingly show later that the test set error is a good estimate of the out of sample error, especially for larger and larger test sets.
 You are right to worry that 6 points is perhaps too few, but thats what we have for now, and we shall work with them.

 We are **using the training set then, as our in-sample set, and the test set as a proxy for out-of-sample.**.